apache/flink/README.md

 Flink is highlighted by some unique features:

 * Hybrid batch/streaming runtime that supports batch processing and data streaming programs.
-* Custom memory management to guarantee efficient, adaptive, and highly robust switching between in-memory and data processing out-of-core algorithms.
+* Custom memory management to guarantee efficient, adaptive, and highly robust switching between in-memory and out-of-core data processing algorithms.
-* Flexible and expressive windowing semantics for data stream programs
+* Flexible and expressive windowing semantics for data stream programs.
-* Built-in program optimizer that chooses the proper runtime operations for each program
+* Built-in program optimizer that chooses the proper runtime operations for each program.
-* Custom type analysis and serialization stack for high performance
+* Custom type analysis and serialization stack for high performance.

 Learn more about Flink at [http://flink.apache.org/](http://flink.apache.org/)